TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sqlmi-perf-block-deadlock.md

             "order": 50,
             "visibility" : "index_maintenance == yes",
             "controlType": "datetimepicker",
-            "displayLabel": "Latest maintenance of the indexes and statistics?", "required": true
+            "displayLabel": "When was the last indexes and statistics maintenance?", "required": true
         },
         {